vdaas/vald/docs/contributing/coding-style.md

 ### Unused Variables

-It is an error to declare a variable without using it. while a variable that is initialized but not used is at least a wasted computation and perhaps indicative of a larger bug.
+An unused variable may increase the complexity of the source code, it may confuse the developer hence introduce a new bug.
-So please delete unused variables.
+So please delete the unused variable.

-The following is an example of an unused variables that does not cause an error.<br>
+Generally, the unused variable should be reported during compilation, but in some cases, the compiler may not report an error.
+This is an example of the unused variable declaration that does not cause a compilation error.<br />
-Please delete any variables that you don't need, as they can create bugs.

 ```go
 type server struct {